 Currently, Playbook supports both IRAs and taxable accounts.
 At the time of publication, no support exists for HSAs.

 To walk you through exactly how Playbook works, I signed up for an account.
-There is a 30-day free trial for new users before the $29 monthly fee kicks in.
+There is a seven-day free trial for new users before the fee kicks in.